A variational inference framework for inverse problems: Base inverse problem model

 i.e. as the $(m-1)\times m$ matrix such that

+where $m-1$ is the number of unique up to sign differences between adjacent elements of $\bx$.
 In practice there is no need to compute a contrast matrix, although for deriving variational algorithms it is useful to carry $\bL$ around.
-As for the matrix defined in \eqref{eq:L1D}, it is convenient to design $\bL$ as a matrix whose number of rows and columns are respectively equal to the number of interactions, $d$, and the length of $\bx$, $m$, also in higher-dimensional problems.

-Model \eqref{eq:linInvProbModel} incorporates a Laplace penalization that is expressed making use of the auxiliary variables $b_j>0$, $j=1,\ldots,d$, and the following result. \begin{result} Let $x$ and $b$ be random variables such that
+As for the matrix defined in \eqref{eq:L1D}, it is convenient to design $\bL$ as a matrix whose number of rows and columns are respectively equal to the number of differences $d$ and the length of $\bx$, $m$, also in higher-dimensional problems.
+Model \eqref{eq:linInvProbModel} also incorporates a Laplace penalization that originates from the auxiliary variables $b_j>0$, $j=1,\ldots,d$, and the following result. \begin{result} Let $x$ and $b$ be random variables such that

 Then $x\sim\mbox{Laplace}\left(0,\sigma\right)$. \end{result}